Choosing the right label

 Choosing the label that meets my concerns

-A health impact label must answer certain questions.
+A high-quality ecolabel must answer certain questions.

 -

-Ask yourself the right questions.
+Ask yourself the right questions

 Is the label in front of me: